 Celebration was built for Carnival in 1986 in Sweden.
 She sailed for them until 2008, when she underwent a refurbishment and began sailing for Iberocruceros as the Grand Celebration.

-In May 2014, she was transferred to Costa, and after a very short-lived run, was sold to the newly formed Bahamas Paradise Cruise Line to begin sailing in February 2015.
-Bahamas Paradise Cruise Line reportedly sold the ship in November 2020 and she is headed to Alang, India to be scrapped.
+In May 2014, she was transferred to Costa, and after a very short-lived run (she was actually sold the day before her first Costa cruise), was acquired by the newly formed Bahamas Paradise Cruise Line to begin sailing in February 2015.
+Bahamas Paradise Cruise Line sold the ship in November 2020 and she was beached in Alang, Turkey on January 14, 2021 for scrapping.

 Fantasy was the first ship in Carnival’s new Fantasy-class when she entered service in March 1990.
 Built at Kavaerner Masa-Yards in Helsinki, Finland, the ship initially sailed Caribbean cruises from Miami.